 To lay down tracks, you record live or tap out notes on a piano roll.
 Your loops are then arranged into ‘scenes’, enabling you to construct entire songs in a manner that makes GarageBand’s equivalent features seem comparatively archaic.
 Gaudy interface aside, it’s superb.

 Bandimal: best iOS music app for beginners

-Bandimal’s App Store page claims it was made for users of “ages 5 and under”.
+Bandimal’s App Store page claims it’s a music composer for kids.
 Don’t believe a word of it.
 Instead, Bandimal should be considered a colourful, bonkers, intuitive, entertaining way to make music, whatever your age.

 The set-up’s basic: three tracks, on to which you tap out notes.
 Instruments are emitted from animals – everything from bass-belching whales to body-popping electro-pandas.
 You can add effects, fire up some drums, and gleefully watch your trio of critters count in when loading one of your prior auto-saved compositions.

 It’s not so much Crocodile Rock as an entire menagerie – and it’s wonderful.